kopia/kopia/doc/format.md

 It lists all directory entries, sorted lexicographically with directory entry attributes such as length and permissions included.
 Each entry has an identifier of an object (`obj`) that contains the file contents or in the case of a directory the JSON object with subdirectory entries.

-Note that the directory name is not stored as part of the object, this allows moving preserving object IDs of moved directories.
+Note that the directory name is not stored as part of the object, this preserves object IDs of directories that have been moved around but not modified.

 ```json
 {